pcaulfie/ProgDA-Project/README.md

 ## Installation

-- I recommend that you install the [Anaconda](https://www.anaconda.com/distribution/) distribution of python which contains all the libraries used, as well an instance of Jupyter notebook.
+- I recommend that you install the [Anaconda](https://www.anaconda.com/distribution/) distribution of python which contains all the libraries used, as well as an instance of Jupyter notebook.

 ### Clone